highchair/artinruins-com/_property/washburn-wire.md

 : Richmond Paper Company builds the earliest of seven buildings on this land and land north of what would become Washburn Wire.
 These early buildings have become known as Phillipsdale Landing since 1987.

 1887–1889
 : The Richmond Paper Company fails and its equipment is sold for auction.
 The land lay vacant for four years until it was purchased at public auction in 1893 by Eugene Phillips and adapted for wire manufacture.
-Phillips’ company, **American Electrical Works** (AEW), a pioneer in the manufacture of insulated wire, made significant alterations to the plant and occupied it until 1934.
+Phillips’ company, **American Electrical Works** (<span class="abbr">AEW</span>), a pioneer in the manufacture of insulated wire, made significant alterations to the plant and occupied it until 1934.

 1893–1899
 : Phillips’s acquisition of the former Richmond Paper plant allowed space to expand and provided access to rail, coal, process water, and a wharf on the Seekonk River.
 The new plant contained about 175,000sf of floor space.